 But is the diet really effective in treating all that it is claimed to be capable of?
 Well, although no clinical trials have been carried out yet on its effectiveness (10), one can not deny the reports from family members and friends that it has been useful to relieve a number of people of their stomach illnesses.

-Part of the components of the diet have been studied by some researchers.
+Some components of the diet have been studied by some researchers.
 What they have looked into are rice and bananas, and from their research, they discovered that the bananas which are rich in pectin, a starch, make a valuable contribution to the healing of the digestive tract.
-They also found that in particular, green banana pulp has added goodness in that it can potentially reduce constipation and diarrhoea in children (6).
+They also found that in particular, green banana pulp has added goodness in that it can potentially reduce constipation and diarrhoea in children (5).

 Research conducted in 2010 by G. H. Rabbani et al. found out that a green banana supplemented diet aided the quick recovery of children suffering from diarrhoea (4).
-Another study was conducted in 2016 and it found that a rice soup diet was effective in treating children with diarrhoea.
+Another study was conducted in 2016 and it found that a rice soup diet was effective in treating children with diarrhoea (9).

-As much as the dietary meal works well for children, it should be noted that it’s good for adults too.
+As much as components of the BRAT diet may work well for children, it should be noted that it’s good for adults too.
 The starchy and low-fibre foods serve to make stools firmer.
 We can especially say this for bananas, which are high in potassium.
 Therefore this diet has elements which can assist in the replacement of lost nutrients in the body due to diarrhoea and vomiting (2).

 Please note that the purpose of the BRAT dietary plan is not for weight loss; it is primarily for the treatment of stomach illnesses like stomach flu and diarrhoea, for example, and this diet is for a short period of time only.